Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Priliminaries

-Inspired by the first item in Lemma \ref{main prop}, we call a holomorphic curve $f:M\rightarrow G(2,5)$ {\emph{reducible}}, if the developable surface of $\mathcal{D}$ of $F= i \circ f$ also lies in $G(2,5)$; otherwise, we call $f$ \emph{irreducible}.
-If $f:M\rightarrow G(2,5)$ is irreducible, then ${\partial F}/{\partial z}\wedge {\partial F}/{\partial z}$ has isolated zeroes, which we call \emph{ramified points} (with multiplicity). \begin{remark} In the theory of harmonic sequence, a holomorphic curve $f:M\rightarrow G(2,5)$ is called reducible if the rank of the next term $f_1$ is strictly less than $2$; see \cite {Jiao-YXu2018}.
+\begin{remark} In the theory of harmonic sequences, a holomorphic curve $f:M\rightarrow G(2,5)$ is called reducible if the rank of the next term $f_1$ is strictly less than $2$; see \cite{Jiao-YXu2018}.
 This definition coincides with the above definition.
 We thank Professor L. He for helpful discussions about it. \end{remark}

 It was proven in \cite{Fei-Jiao2011} that a constantly curved reducible holomorphic $2$-sphere of degree $6$ is rigid, which is unitarily equivalent to the {\em standard} Veronese curve \eqref{eq-standard} in $G(2,5)$.
+As a result, we need only consider irreducible holomorphic $2$-spheres in $G(2,5)$ in the sequel.